thfanfabman/CW2024/README.md

 **LevelTwo**
 + changed to instantiate LevelView instead of LevelViewLevelTwo
++ renamed to LevelBoss

 **GameOverImage**
 + scaled the image to fit within the bounds of the screen

 **Boss**
 + movement bounds & image height adjusted to match new image size
-+ now glows while shielded
++ now glows instead while shielded

 **EnemyPlane**
 + image height adjusted to match new image size